RAG-GNN: Integrating Retrieved Knowledge with Graph Neural Networks for Precision Medicine: Mathematical foundations of RAG embeddings

-The document embedding function $E_{\text{doc}}: \mathcal{D} \rightarrow \mathbb{R}^{d_e}$ maps textual content to the same semantic space.
-For documents with structured metadata (protein names, Gene Ontology terms), we employ entity-aware encoding that highlights biological entities.
-For unstructured text, we use pre-trained biomedical language models such as BioBERT or PubMedBERT\cite{devlin2019bert,gu2021domain}, fine-tuned on the retrieval task.
-Document embeddings are computed as: $E_{\text{doc}}(d_j) = \text{mean-pool}(\text{BERT}(\text{tokenize}(d_j)))$, taking the mean of token-level representations from the final transformer layer.
+The document embedding function $E_{\text{doc}}: \mathcal{D} \rightarrow \mathbb{R}^{d_{\text{doc}}}$ maps textual content to the same semantic space.
+In the general framework, $E_{\text{doc}}$ can be instantiated using pre-trained biomedical language models such as BioBERT or PubMedBERT\cite{devlin2019bert,gu2021domain}, fine-tuned on the retrieval task, where document embeddings are computed as $E_{\text{doc}}(d_j) = \text{mean-pool}(\text{BERT}(\text{tokenize}(d_j)))$.
+In the current implementation, we use TF-IDF representations (256 features, unigrams and bigrams) followed by truncated SVD for dimensionality reduction to $d_{\text{doc}} = 64$ (see \autoref{sec:supp_fusion} for details), which provides a computationally efficient baseline text encoder that isolates the contribution of knowledge retrieval from the choice of text encoder.
+Replacing TF-IDF with pre-trained biomedical language models represents a natural extension expected to further improve retrieval precision.

 The document quality function $Q: \mathcal{D} \rightarrow [0,1]$ weights documents based on evidence level, publication quality, and experimental rigor.
-We compute quality scores as a weighted combination of objective metrics:
+In the general framework, quality scores can be computed as a weighted combination of objective metrics:

-where study type assigns higher weights to randomized controlled trials (1.0), prospective cohorts (0.8), retrospective studies (0.6), and case reports (0.3) based on evidence hierarchy.
-Citation impact computes the time-adjusted citation percentile within the field, normalized to [0,1].
-Journal quality uses the SCImago journal rank normalized by field maximum.
-The weights $w_1 = 0.5$, $w_2 = 0.3$, $w_3 = 0.2$ are set to prioritize study design over popularity metrics.
-This quality-aware retrieval ensures that high-evidence documents receive preferential treatment while maintaining coverage of the literature landscape.
+where study type assigns weights based on evidence hierarchy (e.g., randomized controlled trials 1.0, prospective cohorts 0.8), citation impact computes the time-adjusted citation percentile, and journal quality uses normalized journal rank.
+In the current case study implementation, which uses curated mechanistic annotation templates rather than heterogeneous literature, $Q(d_j) = 1$ uniformly, as all documents are of equal quality by construction.
+Quality-weighted retrieval becomes relevant when scaling to real biomedical literature corpora with heterogeneous evidence levels, representing a natural extension for deployment scenarios.

 The similarity function $\text{sim}(\cdot, \cdot)$ quantifies semantic proximity.
 We employ scaled dot-product similarity: